ManticoreGamesInc/platform-documentation/src/getting_started/community_content.md

 Some games published on the CORE website allow other users to download them, enabling you to move things around and change the game however you would like.

-To download a game by somebody else and add your own personal flair, go to the game's page on our website.
-If the person who published the game allowed it to be publicly editable, then there will be an `Edit` button on the page.
-Clicking this will download the whole game project to your computer, allowing you to open it up and edit it from within the CORE editor!
+To download a game by somebody else and add your own personal flair, go to the CREATE menu of the CORE editor.
+When you cick create, you will have the option to select a base game type from **CORE Games**, or select **Community Games** to see what games other users have published as public for the world to modify.

+Pick a game by clicking it, give it a new project name, click download, and you're ready to go!